hoanglongcao/VUB-EZProxy-Redirect/README.md

 # Notes

+1. The instructions from [VUB's remote access](https://biblio.vub.ac.be/vlink/HELP/vlinkezproxy_en.htm) were used to make this extension.
-1. The VUB EZProxy Redirect extension only redirects to the VUB Exproxy website and does not store personal data.
+2. The VUB EZProxy Redirect extension only redirects to the VUB Exproxy website and does not store personal data.
-2. I got help from ChatGPT in creating this extension.
+3. I got help from ChatGPT in creating this extension.